KILTprotocol/docs/docs/concepts/05_credentials/01_overview.md

 4. **Request an attestation** from the Attester.
 5. Wait for the Attester to **attest** claims.

-Once attested, the claims are recorded on chain and considered to be a valid credential.
+Once attested, the wrapped claims are considered to be a valid credential.

 To use a Credential, the Claimer can generate a Credential-Presentation for a Verifier.
 The verification would follow this process: